-1 subject review process
+1 Summary of the Purposes and Aims of the 2

-2 Background of the University and the Department 3
+2 Background of the University and the Department $\dots$

-3 Aims and learning outcomes (extracted from the Self Evaluation Report) 4
+3 Aims and Learning Outcomes 3

-3.1 Aims 4
+3.1 Aims 3

-3.2 Learning Outcomes 5
+3.2 Learning Outcomes 4

-4 Overall Judgment 7
+4 Findings of the Review Team 6

-4 A Curriculum Design, Content and Review 7
+4 A Curriculum Design, Content and Review 6

-4 B Teaching, Learning and Assessment Methods 9
+4 B Teaching, Learning and Assessment Methods 8

-4 C Quality of Students including Student 10
+4 C Quality of Students, including Student 9

 Progress and Achievements

-4 D Extent and use of Student Feedback 11
+4 D Extent and Use of Student Feedback 11

 4 E Postgraduate Studies 12

-4 F Peer Observations 13
+4 F Peer Observations 12

-4 G Student Skills Development 13
+4 G Student Skills Development 12

 4 H Academic Guidance and Counseling 13

-5 Conclusion 14
+5 Conclusions 14

-6 Strengths 15

-7 Weaknesses 15

-8 Recommendation 17
+6 Recommendations 17

-7 Annexe-1 19
+7 Annexe-1.
+Agenda of the Review Visit 19

-8 Annexe-2 20
+8 Annexe-2.
+List of Documents Observed 20

-1. Summary of the purposes and aims of the subject review process:
+1. Summary of the Purposes and Aims of the Subject Review Process

 The aim of the subject review is to evaluate the quality of the student learning experience/education at the subject level.
 The quality of both undergraduate and taught postgraduate programs in Botany, at the Open University of Sri Lanka was evaluated.
 The main principles of subject review underline evaluation of the aspects of education against the aims and expected learning outcomes of the programs set by the Department, which have been stated in the self-evaluation report presented by the Dept. of Botany.
 The aspects of education/provision reviewed are:

 A-Curriculum design, content and review

 B-Teaching, learning and assessment methods

 C-Quality of students, including student progress and achievements

 D-Extent and use of student feedback

 E-Postgraduate studies

 F-Peer observation

 G-Skills development

 F-Academic guidance and counseling,